-This is the most common pathway for new graduates to take as it gives job security as well as being a dependable way to start earning.
+This is the most common pathway for new graduates to take as it gives job security and is a dependable way to start earning.
 Although it’s tempting, don’t jump on the first offer you get.
-It’s important to shop around to ensure you’ve made the correct choice for you.
+It’s essential to shop around to ensure you’ve made the correct choice for you.

 Dress appropriately for the interview, be nice to the receptionist and listen to the phone.
-First impressions matter, all principles’ will ask the receptionist how you greeted them, and the phone gives you a small indication about how busy the clinic is.
+First impressions matter; all principles’ will ask the receptionist how you greeted them.
+The phone gives you a small indication of how busy the clinic is.

 The standard associate rate is a 50/50 split.
 However, some will offer you a 55-60% split.
 It’s always worth asking if the percentage could increase as you see more people.

-Being an associate allows you to cherry-pick which aspects of the clinic you value and apply it to your clinic if you eventually build one.
+Being an associate allows you to cherry-pick which aspects of the clinic you value and apply them to your clinic if you eventually build one.

 Furthermore, you are not locked into a particular clinic if you choose to leave.
 This allows you to give appropriate notice and apply your skills in a completely different area.
 However, it does mean you’ll have to start all over again!